Juerg Neuenschwander is a Swiss film director and producer. He is also the owner of Container Film AG.

 Television Productions and Short Documentaries

-- The Magic of the Chinese Opera (in development)
+- Remnants – Reflections of the inevitable, Episode 1 (in development)

 - Seitenblick (Side Glance), experimental (in production)